wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 To be honest, a lot of the prompts here aren't that good, but luckily it doesn't matter that much: In my experience, song quality is not really correlated to prompt quality.

 In fact, the song-prompt correlation of MusicGen is very vague at times.
 You also might get some hot garbage with a reasonable prompt.
-The worse part is that you can get two completely different results with the same, making it extra tough to do any kind of prompt-engineering.
+The worst part is that you can get two completely different results with the same, making it extra tough to do any kind of prompt-engineering.

 ### Using MusicGen